CondationCMS/website/content/index.features.2.md

 publish_date: null
 ---

-Is markdown not enough use **shortcodes** to extend the content rendering process.
+Is markdown not enough, define and use custom **tags** to extend the content rendering process.